fabiomotta0311/rpachallenge_robocorp/README.md

-# Template: Standard Robot Framework
+# RPA Challenge - Input Forms solved using Robot Framework

-Want to get started using [Robot Framework](https://robocorp.com/docs/languages-and-frameworks/robot-framework/basics) this is the simplest template to start from.
+This bot is testing to this framework.

 This template robot: